jalvarezga/jalvarezga.github.io/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 *Comparison between the original crime rate heat map and the crime rate heat ma generated using the  Model 1.*

 ![]({{ site.baseurl }}/images/boston/intervals.png)
-*Point and prediction intervals as a function of average anual income in Boston's neighborhoods.
+*Point and prediction intervals as a function of average annual income in Boston's neighborhoods.
 Red points are observed values, whereas black points are point predictions.*